Sometimes you don’t need to stream the individual messages from your device(s) but want to stream aggregated data generated by the calculators.

 [Option 1] Subscribe to the proper MQTT topic

 The most obvious way is to subscribe to the proper topic in the MQTT client.
-For example, with the case above, you want to subscribe to flespi/state/gw/calcs/{id}/devices/+/last to get the last generated interval from the calculator.
+For example, with the case above, you want to subscribe to flespi/state/gw/calcs/{id}/devices/+/last to retrieve the last generated interval from the calculator per each device and also receive any further updates to them.
 The result will look like

-Note that in the case with geofence ins/outs events you may also want to use the flespi/state/gw/calcs/{id}/devices/+/activated,deactivated topic to get the specific moments in time when crossing the geofence border occurs.
+Note that in the case with geofence ins/outs events you may want to use the flespi/state/gw/calcs/{id}/devices/+/activated,deactivated topic instead to get the specific moments in time when crossing the geofence border occurs.

 Find more flespi topics in our comprehensive MQTT topics list.